chrisgilbert/de-zoomcamp-project/readme.md

 ## Description

+This project analyzes vehicle registration trends in the UK, focusing on the adoption of different fuel types (petrol, diesel, electric, hybrid) over time.

-This project extracts data from the UK Government data and SMMT (Society of Motor Manufacturers and Traders).
+The project extracts data from the uk.gov car registrations data sets.
-The SMMT data is not available in free data sets, but the monthly summary data is scraped from their website.

 The gov.uk data is available here: https://www.gov.uk/government/statistical-data-sets/vehicle-licensing-statistics-data-files
-The latest SMMT data summary is at: https://www.smmt.co.uk/vehicle-data/car-registrations/ At the time of writing it is available up until Sept 2024.
-The SMMT data is then used to supplement the missing months up until Feb 2025.

-The project analyzes vehicle registration trends in the UK, focusing on the adoption of different fuel types (petrol, diesel, electric, hybrid) over time.

 This helps show the uptake of alternative fuel vehicles.
-Where available in the gov.uk data, it is broken down into manufactuer, so we can see the most popular brands of EVs and hybrids over time.
+The data is loaded and then transformed to add useful reporting aggregations so we can see the fuel type adoption over time, and the different fuel types by vehicle manufacturer.

 ## Tech Stack

-The supporting infrastructure is:
+The supporting infrastructure and tooling is:

 - Google BigQuery for the data warehouse
-- DLT (Data Loading Tool) for ingestion into BigQuery
+- DLT (Data Loading Tool) for copying to GCP storage and then ingestion into BigQuery
-- DBT (Data Build Tool) for data transformation in BigQuery
+- DBT (Data Build Tool) for data transformations in BigQuery
-- Prefect Cloud for orchestrating the jobs
+- Prefect Cloud for orchestrating the load and transformation jobs
 - Opentofu for managing the underlying infrastructure
 - Looker studio for visualizing the data
-- SQLFmt for SQL formatting
+- Make for simplfying the local command runs and setup

 ## Project Structure

 ```
 .
 ├── dbt/                      # DBT models and configurations
 │   ├── models/               # DBT models
 │   │   ├── staging/          # Staging models
-│   │   ├── intermediate/   # Intermediate models
-│   │   └── marts/          # Mart models for analysis
+│   │   └── reporting/        # Reporting models for analysis
 │   ├── dbt_project.yml       # DBT project configuration
 │   ├── profiles.yml          # DBT connection profiles
 │   └── sqlfmt.toml           # SQL formatting configuration
-├── dlt/                    # Data Loading Tool code
+├── dlthub/                   # Data Loading Tool code
 │   ├── extractors/           # Data extraction modules
 │   │   ├── gov_uk_extractor.py  # UK Government data extractor
-│   │   └── smmt_extractor.py    # SMMT data extractor
 │   ├── config.py             # Configuration settings
 │   └── pipeline.py           # Main pipeline module
-├── terraform/              # Terraform (OpenTofu) infrastructure code
+├── opentofu/                 # OpenTofu (terraform) infrastructure code
 ├── tests/                    # Test files
 │   └── test_dlt_pipeline.py  # Tests for the DLT pipeline
-├── data/                   # Data directory (created at runtime)
+├── dlthub/data               # Temporary data directory (created at runtime)
 │   ├── raw/                  # Raw data files
 │   └── processed/            # Processed data files
 ├── requirements.txt          # Python dependencies
-└── README.md               # Project documentation
+└── readme.md                 # Project documentation
 ```

 ## Setup Instructions